osamaahmed17/intelligent-logging-pipeline/README.md

 # Intelligent Logging Pipeline

-We designed a simple yet efficient logging solution to simplify processing log and predicting anomalies.
+We designed a simple yet efficient logging solution to simplify log processing and predict anomalies.
 ## Current Architecture
 #### Reconfigure the setup.
 It needs to be run again.